 According to the Cleveland Clinic, when chlamydia does cause symptoms, these can include:

 Chlamydia doesn’t always smell, but the smell of chlamydia can be strong and unpleasant.
 Chlamydia can also cause pus in your urine, which also makes your urine smell bad.
 However, foul-smelling discharge can have other causes, which according to the Mayo Clinic, can include:

 It’s very important to remember that many chlamydia infections are completely asymptomatic, and you won’t always be able to detect a strong chlamydia discharge smell.
 You shouldn’t rely on noticeable symptoms, such as STD urine smell or discharge, in order to detect potential infections.

-An asymptomatic partner with chlamydia or another STD can still transmit the disease, and untreated chlamydia can lead to long-lasting health consequences.
+An asymptomatic partner with chlamydia.
 If you ever exhibit any signs of chlamydia or detect an unusual genital smell, it’s very important to get tested and seek medical assistance.

 The best way to detect chlamydia is by getting tested for STDs regularly.
 Anyone who has an active sex life should get tested, but people with multiple sex partners o a recent new partner should get tested more often.

 It’s now possible to get tested for chlamydia and other STDs from the comfort and privacy of your own home.
 If you use an at-home STD test kit, you’ll simply have to order online, collect your samples according to the instructions, mail the samples back, and wait for your results to become available.
 Discover the best at-home testing kits at STDWatch.com now.